bacalhau-project/docs.bacalhau.org/docs/faqs.md

 ### Can I run Bacalhau in a containerized setup (nested containers)?

 We don't support this as it will result in the classic Dind(Docker In Docker) problem.

+### Can I start a bacalhau cluster without connecting to the global network?

+### Can I use non-docker jobs?

+### Can I just use a script (like python or JavaScript) without building a container?

+### How do I run a script that requires installing packages from a package repository like pypi or apt?

+### Can I stop a job?

+### How do I see a job’s progress while it’s running?

+### I keep getting “error, job waiting” - why?

+### How do I get an IPFS peer if I want to start  Bacalhau Serve?

+### Can I run bacalhau serve on my home machine?
+What are the requirements?

+### Is there payment for running a job?